-- (b) the Recipient has become bankrupt or insolvent, or is otherwise unable to meet its financial obligations, or - (c) the Project does not proceed in accordance with the Project Activity timelines in Schedule A. - (2) Notwithstanding any other provision of this Agreement, CMHC may terminate this Agreement for any reason upon ten (10) calendar days' written notice to the Recipient, including without limitation, if funding for the Program is no longer available due to no or insufficient appropriations by the Government of Canada.
-In such event, CMHC will advance funding for the invoices relating to the Project that have been completed up to the date of the Notice of Termination. - (3) Upon termination of this Agreement by CMHC, CMHC will have no further liability of any kind to the Recipient and the Recipient shall return all of the Contribution paid to the Recipient by CMHC within thirty (30) calendar days of the date of the Notice of Termination. - (4) Notwithstanding any other term or condition of this Agreement to the contrary, Section 9 (Intellectual Property), Section 10 (Limitation of Liability & Indemnification), Section 12 (Records) and Section 14 (Confidentiality) of this Agreement, and all other provisions of this Agreement necessary to give effect thereto, shall survive any explip or termination of this Agreement.
+- (3) Upon termination of this Agreement by CMHC, CMHC will have no further liability of any kind to the Recipient and the Recipient shall return all of the Contribution paid to the Recipient by CMHC within thirty (30) calendar days of the date of the Notice of Termination. - (4) Notwithstanding any other term or condition of this Agreement to the contrary, Section 9 (Intellectual Property), Section 10 (Limitation of Liability & Indemnification), Section 12 (Records) and Section 14 (Confidentiality) of this Agreement, and all other provisions of this Agreement necessary to give effect thereto, shall survive any expiry or termination of this Agreement.

-16. Entire Agreement.
+14. Entire Agreement.

-The Parties agree that Schedules A and B. B and C form a part of the Agreement and are of full force and effect for the entire Term of the Agreement.
+The Parties agree that Schedules A and B form a part of the Agreement and are of full force and effect for the entire Term of the Agreement.
 This Agreement contains all of the agreements and understandings between the Parties and no other representatives or warranties, verbal or otherwise, exist between the Parties.
 If any provision of the Agreement is held by a competent authority to be invalid, illegal or unenforceable for any reason, the remaining provisions of the Agreement and any Schedules attached hereto, will continue to be in full force and effect.
 The failure of CMHC to insist on strict compliance with one or more of the terms of the Agreement shall not constitute a waiver of CMHC's right to enforce those terms at a later date.
 No provision of this Agreement shall be deemed to have been waived as a result of a breach by either Party of the provisions of this Agreement, unless such waiver is in writing and signed by both Parties.
-For greater clarity, the written waiver by either Party of any breach of any provision of this Agreement by the other Party, shall not be deemed a waiver of such provision for any subsequent breach of the same or any other provision for Agreement.
+For greater clarity, the written waiver by either Party of any breach of any provision of this Agreement by the other Party, shall not be deemed a waiver of such provision for any subsequent breach of the same or any other provision of the Agreement.

-17. Binding Agreement.
+15. Binding Agreement.